Bay Village Historic District

 - Do not begin any work, or buy materials until after you have received confirmation your project has been approved.

-Regulations often limited early construction in Bay Village in terms of height and construction materials and, as a result, the major streets tend to be very visually similar; red brick was the building material of choice, often with a granite foundation.
-Structures constructed between 1825 and 1899 are representative of a variety of architectural styles, ranging from Federal to late Victorian.
+Prior to 1825 the Bay Village area consisted of mudflats created by Back Bay tides.
+Once construction of a dam was authorized and the land drained, construction began almost immediately.
+Early deeds restricted height and construction materials, as a result, the major streets tend to be visually similar; red brick was the building material of choice, often with a granite foundation.
+Most Bay Village buildings were constructed between 1825 and 1899 and represent a variety of architectural styles, ranging from Federal to Greek Revival to Victorian.

 For further historical background, please check out the Bay Village Historic District Study Report.

 Get updates about hearings and other neighborhood news.

 - BVHD Agenda April 2019 (Unavailable)